Polly Ely, president of Gary's Widows Inc., wants to get one thing straight.

 "Some of them ask for towels and washrags for a present," said Dorothy Hoover, 66, the youngest widow, ". . . things you don't even think about, but that's what they wanted for a gift."

-One woman in Elkridge just gave $200.
-An artist sends a monthly check.
-Former burlesque queen Blaze Starr donated $2,000 in jewelry last year.
+The group has several regular supporters.
+One woman in Elkridge just sent in a $200 check.
+A local artist sends a check each month.
+Blaze Starr donated $2,000 worth of jewelry last year.

 Gary's Widows also collects toys and clothing to be given away.